Tchater maintenant avec le support

 Importing connections from a CSV file

-You can speed up adding your user-specific connections to the One Identity Safeguard Remote Access (SRA) Connections page by importing them from a CSV file.
+You can speed up adding your user-specific connections to the One Identity Safeguard Remote Access (SRA) Connections panel by importing them from a CSV file.

 Successfully imported connections are automatically grouped under the respective connection policies.